ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *VTAM definitions for NATIVE TCP/IP relay LU’s*

 .. index::
-   pair: Native Gateway Line; CICS definitions
+   pair: Native Gateway Line; CICS Definitions

-CICS definitions
+CICS Definitions
 ^^^^^^^^^^^^^^^^

 The NATIVE TCP/IP relay LU’s must also be defined to CICS, as shown in the following example: